kpobrien4/Charity-Roulette/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/<github username>/charity_roulette.

+##Author
+Kevin O'Brien

 ##License
-The gem is available as open source under the terms of the MIT License.
+The gem is available as open source under the terms of the MIT License - see the LICENSE.md file for details